martinkirch/relaxedbib/README.md

 This is a work in progress, placed on github for backup purpose only.

-### TODO

-Understanding bibs:
+### notes about the bib format

 * There's always author, year and title
 * @inproceedings usually have a "crossref" field

-a better doc listing
+### TODO

+a "+" button that gives details about a paper : show the comments !

+Flag documents marked as "read later" : css class and a special button "OK, red it"

+PDF uploading :

+* when no PDF attached, show a icon suggesting you should drop a file there
+* otherwise, show a link to the PDF, that may also handle an update upload

+find by author, by year

 "Generate bibtex" button, per document and "Generate bibtex" button for all listed documents

 doc details display... and doc edition with a fancy contenteditable
 KISS: save doc as soon as an entry loses focus

-then, PDF uploading on edition (easier to debug)

-* when no PDF attached, show a icon suggesting you should drop a file there
-* otherwise, show a link to the PDF, that may also handle an update upload

-find by author, by year

 ### useful references